espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 This documentation was created in a collaborative and open way, letting everyone contribute, from a small typo fix to a new chapter writing.
 We try to motivate our community by giving all the support needed through this guide.

 The documentation is in **English only**.
-Future translations can be added since we finish the essential content in English first.
+Future translations can be added when we finish the essential content in English first.

 How to Collaborate
 ------------------